USING LAND WISELY TO END POVERTY

 Every place - every ecology and culture - contains the means to end poverty.
 Helping Haiti's poor rural communities find and use those means is what we do.

-The best way to end rural poverty is to enable the poor to productively use the land they live on.
+The best way to end rural poverty is to enable the poor to develop their talents and productively use the land they live on.
 In Haiti our name is JATROFA PROJENOU (JP).
 We help people and communities step out of poverty by farming and making things that Haiti needs.
 We provide training and resources to give legs to their aspirations and hard work.
-Become their partner - we are all "riders on the earth together."
+Become their partner - in the words of the poet Archibald MacLeish, we are "riders on the earth together."

 NORTHEAST HAITI is a hot dry place and the people who live there are among the poorest in Haiti.
 They live in the midst of thousands of acres of dry thorny land, which they are entitled to farm, but which cannot sustain food crops.
 What rain there is, just 20 inches per year, comes in buckets some months, teacups in others, and for six months doesn't come at all.

 The people living here eke out the most basic livelihood - trapped in a poverty of subsistence that is factored day to day.
 Family cash income is estimated at below $750/year.
 63 percent of the working age population (age 10 and older) do not have jobs.
 Life expectancy is 50 for men and 51 for women.
 Healthy Life Expectancy of both is 44 years.
 Forty-five percent of the population is younger than 18 years old (USAID/Haiti North Park Power Project, Draft Environmental Assessment Report, 2011)

 On the positive side community and family structures are strong, the population is young and energetic, and people are motivated by a widely held belief that the future will be better than today.
 These are powerful human resources for positive change.

 Since 2008 we have been working with the people here to develop a new farm economy based on: